-Customers are defined for the purposes of this assessment as those living in the local area (Peterborough City and Huntingdonshire District) and therefore representative of those who live adjacent or travel regularly through the Scheme area.
+Customers are defined for the purposes of this assessment as those living in the local area (Peterborough and Huntingdonshire Districts) and therefore representative of those who live adjacent or travel regularly through the project area.

 Baseline information has been gathered with reference to the assessments included in the EIA in combination with Census 2011 and other datasets from the Office for National Statistics (ONS) and Department for Transport (DfT).
 These sources of information have been used to understand the distribution and travel habits of the protected character groups in the area.